obiordu/obiordu.github.io/how-to-setup-a-free-blog-with-markdown-and-github-pages.md

 layout: default
 filename: how-to-setup-a-free-blog-with-markdown-and-github-pages.md
 ---
-# How to setup your blog using only github Pages
+# How to setup your blog using only Github Pages and Markdown
 *admin*

 *10-april-2021*